Italian Citizenship for Descendants of Italians

 - those who were born Italian citizens but lost their citizenship and now wish to reacquire it;

 - descendants of Italian citizens who are eligible for and wish to have their Italian citizenship recognized;

 - foreigners who intend to acquire Italian nationality.

-The Different Articles of the Italian Citizenship Law
+The Main Articles of the Italian Citizenship Law

 - The reacquisition of Italian citizenship is governed by articles 13 and 17.
 In general terms (article 13), reacquisition is subordinate to the existence of a bond with Italy, which may be manifest in a relationship of employment (civil or military) with the State or with the establishment of domicile in Italy.
 Facilitated conditions (article 17) are foreseen for Italian women who, in application of an earlier law, had lost their citizenship by marriage to a foreigner.
 Article 17, carried a provisional term (until 12/31/97) that allowed waiver of the domicile requirement for reacquisition.
 After it has been determined that all the requirements have been fulfilled, the reacquisition takes place by means of a declaration made by the applicant to the Authority with jurisdiction over their place of residence/domicile (the Consulate abroad or the Comune in Italy).

 - Determination and recognition of Italian citizenship is subject to the demonstration by the applicant that his or her direct ascendants uninterruptedly maintained their Italian citizenship.
 The power to make this determination is the Authority with jurisdiction over the place of residence of the applicant: outside Italy it is the Consular Authority for that jurisdiction; in Italy, it is the Ufficiale di Stato Civile of the Comune.

 - The acquisition of Italian citizenship is governed, depending on the case, by articles 4, 5 and 9.
 Generally speaking, facilitated conditions are provided for the following:

 a. spouses of Italian citizens (article 5)